-The committees that oversee the work of the Authority were restructured in early 2009.
 The ‘Scheme of Delegation’ outlines the functions reserved by the Authority as well as those functions delegated to the appropriate committees.

 The planning function of the authority has a list of planning policies listed on its web page.
 In terms of conservation policies, the ‘Historic Environment Strategy’ runs in parallel with the 5 year cycle of the ‘National Park Management Plan’, and outlines how conservation strategies are funded and delivered in partnership with other organizations.